2018 NFL combine: What we learned from RB and OL weigh-ins and measurements

 Is 233 pounds "too heavy" for Saquon Barkley to hit his max potential in the 40-yard dash?

-Saquon Barkley, Derrius Guice, and other members of oustanding running back class weighed-in at the 2018 NFL combine at Wednesday.
+INDIANAPOLIS -- Saquon Barkley, Derrius Guice, and other members of oustanding running back class weighed-in at the 2018 NFL combine at Wednesday.
 Offensive linemen were also measured too.

 These figures matter, people.
 Stocks don't plummet or skyrocket based on these measurements, but they're a piece of the predraft puzzle.